w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

 Build on [Foundation Module 6: Understanding and Involving Users](/curricula/foundation-modules/understanding-and-involving-users/).
 Research strategies that people with disabilities use to interact with information presented in tables.
-For example, through textual descriptions, through graphical representation of the table contents, by splitting a complex table into several simpler tables, and by splitting the information in the table into individual lists.
+For example, using textual descriptions, graphical representations of the table content, as well as several simpler tables or individual lists to present the information in a complex table.

 #### Learning Outcomes for Topic

 Students should be able to:

 * identify uses of tables to present data that share a logical relationship
-* identify different ways of presenting tabular information, for example using several lists, or splitting a complex table into several simpler ones
 * define table header cells and data cells, and provide clear and distinguishable styles for each
 * define graphical representations of complex tables that help users more easily understand its purpose and meaning
 * evaluate the use of complex tables and select simpler ways to provide the information, for example:
   * simpler tables
   * charts, diagrams, and other graphical representations
+  * individual lists
   * plain text
 * identify related requirements for
   * developers to programmatically associate table descriptions, data cells, and header cells with their corresponding table